yvesdu/tech-blog/_posts/2021-05-16-Significance.md

 A few housekeeping/definition notes before proceeding:

-A null hypothesis -- (in my own words, which might not be as accurate is) -- Some statement you think is the base fact of some situation i.e(obserbation), you can also define it as, observing no difference in a population characteristics or the data that is generated.. (still working on a clear definition).
+A null hypothesis -- (in my own words, which might not be as accurate) -- Some statement you think is the base fact of some situation i.e(obserbation).
+You can also define it as, observing no difference in a population characteristics or the data that is generated.. (still working on a clear definition).
 For example -- a coin is fair, meaning, over time, heads and tails will be 50%.

 An alternative hypothesis -- suggests or proposes that, you could observe something different in the base fact of some situation.
 From the coin is fair example, if we were to observe something that would make us reject the null hypothesis -- and say that the coin is not fair.

-Hypothesis testing -- is being having some method to reject or say (f..... you) to the null hypothesis within some confidence level i.e -- A lot of science use statistical significance to test confidence level.
+Hypothesis testing -- is having some method to reject or say (f..... you) to the null hypothesis within some confidence level i.e -- A lot of science use statistical significance to test confidence level.

 All this means, we gather data so that we can either learn nothing and maintain our "null hypothesis", or we observe something extreme(with some confidence level) to reject the null hypothesis.